gregorkovac/non-euclidean-ray-tracing/README.md

 - You should leave `normalmap_none` as it is; normal maps are a work in progress feature.

 The scene can only have one camera, but you can define multiple objects and lights.

+The STB library was used for saving the final render.
+It can be found [here](https://github.com/nothings/stb).